 What are the warning signs?

-The following signs indicate that a person may be dependent on a drug:
+The following signs indicate that a person may be dependent on, or addicted to, a drug:

-- They mention that their drug use is out of control.
+- They say that their drug use is out of control.

-- They are increasing their amount of drug use, or seem to be less affected by the same amount.
+- They are using more of the drug, or seem to be less affected by the same amount.

-- The substance is consumed in larger amounts, or over a longer period of time, than intended.
+- The drug is consumed in larger amounts, or over a longer period of time, than intended.

 - They worry about their drug use.

-- The express a wish to stop using the drug, or at least to cut down or control their use.
+- They tell you they want to stop using the drug or to cut down or control their use.

-- They find it difficult to stop using, or to go without the drug.
+- They find it hard to stop using, or to go without the drug.

 - Missing an opportunity to use the drug makes them feel anxious or worried.